vitlachbach/vitlachbach.github.io/logging_mechanism_part_1.md

 0x000000000043f3b0 in write ()
 ```

 OOps, there is an apperance of memory allocation in the program sequence!
 What is happened actually ..?
-However it's seems that all for today.
+However it seems that's all for today and we will continue the topic with next post.
- The sunken of the icebergs is still a alot of consider points:
-    * Why does it need memory allocation?
-    * The program need a buffer, doesn't it?
-    * What is the mechanism of the memory buffer in printf?
-    * How about the print in kernel mode?
 ## Pre-prologue
 No doubt that **HWp** is one of the most famous one.
 Software engineers can easy understand the simple function of **HWp**.
 We also admit that **HWp**, such its basic syntax, be the beginning lesson of a C/C++ programmers.
 But if we want to be a professional one we should dig more the iceberg to see its sunken where there is a lot of consider points in advanced:
     * Why does it need memory allocation?